CMSgov/bcda-app/bcda-site-static/user_guide.md

 ```

 ### Beneficiary Coverage Data
-	The process of retrieving coverage data is very similar to all of the other exporting operations supported by this api.
+	The process of retrieving coverage data is very similar to all of the other exporting operations supported by this API.

 #### 1. Obtain an access token
 	See [Authentication and Authorization](#authentication-and-authorization) above.